thejayduck/dotfiles/README.md

 | Mod + 5 | [6] Discord  |

 ### Waybar
-Similar to how I configured my Hyprland, I tried my best to replicate my Polybar setup on Waybar as well.
-The configuration is still work in progress.
+I tried my best to replicate my Polybar setup on Waybar as well.
+But the configuration is still `work in progress`.

 ## Wezterm
 Ever since I discovered WezTerm I couldn't turn back.
 It offers an amazing experience and has never let me down.